Session 1

 Common Misconceptions:

-• No energy is "clean": all generate pollutions & risks.
+• No energy is "clean": all types generate pollutions & risks.

 No items found.